 “Defendants distributed and/or streamed motion pictures in violation of US Copyright law to numerous individuals in Hawaii and the United States via their interactive websites under names identical and/or confusingly similar to Plaintiff’s registered trademark,” 42 Ventures writes.

 The Hawaiian company obtained the YTS trademark earlier this year but wasn’t the first to use the YTS name of course.
 The name was first used by the original YIFY group which shut down years ago.
-Since then, others have used the brand, with YTS.mx turning it into one of the most-visited torrent sites.
+Since then, others have used the brand, with YTS.mx turning it into one of the best-visited torrent sites.

 Interestingly, YTS.mx is not mentioned in this lawsuit.
 This is noteworthy not just because it’s by far the largest YTS site, but also because 42 Ventures’ lawyer previously reached settlements with the torrent platform.